opentensor/developer-docs/docs/getting-started/wallets.md

 ```bash
 btcli wallet regen_coldkey --mnemonic **** *** **** **** ***** **** *** **** **** **** ***** *****
 ```

-## Creating an external wallet

-To create a wallet without installing Bittensor, use the [Chrome extension for Bittensor Wallet](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc?pli=1).

 <!-- move this section to somewhere else
 ## Bt.wallet